hazzelnuts/ntfy-for-delphi/README.md

 | Delphi 10.2 Tokyo    |      ❓      |  Delphi 10.3 Rio      |      ✔      |
 | Delphi 10.4 Sydney   |      ✔       |

 It has not yet been tested into some Delphi versions.
 You can help to find out informing with a PR update to this README table file.
-In the PR, you should only to change the flag to a ✔ or a ❌.
+In the PR, change the flag to a ✔ or a ❌.

 # 🛑 Limitations

 Support to notifications that contains ```broadcast``` actions has not been implemented.
-Some advanced specific resources has not yet been implemented as well.
+Some advanced specific resources has likewise not been implemented as well.

 |    Action   |  Support |
 |-------------|:--------:|